mfrans1/mfrans1.github.io/_pages/JetLag.md

 **What is JetLag?**<br>

-JetLag is a jet tracking algorithm developed at Harvard University, in collaboration with [Dr. Jezabel Curbelo](https://web.mat.upc.edu/jezabel.curbelo/) at Universitat Politècnica de Catalunya.<br>
+JetLag is a jet tracking algorithm developed in collaboration with [Dr. Jezabel Curbelo](https://web.mat.upc.edu/jezabel.curbelo/) at Universitat Politècnica de Catalunya.<br>
 JetLag relies on Lagrangian descriptors of the general circulation, hence the name.

 ---